 For instance, my gal Melissa Joulwan, author of Well Fed and the super-blogger behind The Clothes Make the Girl, makes a great mayo with light olive oil and a blender.
 Check out her recipe and video here.
 Want one more?
 The ever-inspirational Sarah Fragoso of Everyday Paleo has a recipe and video over here.

-**UPDATE** Check out this video from The Food Lab, where J. Kenji Lopez-Alt shows you how to make fool-proof mayo with an immersion blender in less than 2 minutes.
+UPDATE: My mind was blown after watching this video from The Food Lab, where J. Kenji Lopez-Alt shows you how to make fool-proof mayo with an immersion blender in less than 2 minutes.